RichardLiuLiu/Spoken_Number_Recognition/README.md

 Use CNN to build a classifier for the dataset.
 The CNN model includes 2 Dense (fully connected) layers and 5 Convolution layers, with Max-Pooling and BatchNormalization layers in it.

 ## Evaluation
+At the training stage, the acc reaches 100% after 20 epochs, and val_acc reaches 98%.
+Very nice!

+At the real-time test stage, the error rate keeps very low.
+Nice!

 ## References
 [1] https://github.com/libphy/which_animal